NickTravers/NeuralNetworkLibrary/README.md

 1. Cuda Toolkit version 10.0 or 10.1
 2. Anaconda python 3.7 with following additional packages installed to the default conda environment called 'base':
-   * pytorch version 1.2 + torchvision version 0.4
+   * pytorch version 1.2 and torchvision version 0.4
    * OpenCV
    * GPUtil